KevinCarr42/AI-Translation-Pipeline/README.md

 When adding new functionality:

-1. Follow code style guidelines in `STYLE.md`
+1. Follow code style guidelines in `documentation/STYLE.md`
 2. Keep modules self-contained and loosely coupled
 3. Use `config.py` for all file paths
-4. Update `PROGRESS.md` and `STYLE.md` as needed
+4. Update `documentation/PROGRESS.md` as needed
-5. Document any changes in relevant markdown files
+5. Document any changes in relevant markdown files in `documentation/`

 ## License